 EHU Nineteen is an interdisciplinary research centre focussing on long-nineteenth century studies.

-- Nationally and internationally excellent research in 19th Century topics, with specialisms including digital humanities and print culture, masculinity and gender studies, children’s literature and humour, and neo-Victorianism.
+- Nationally and internationally excellent research in 19th Century topics.
+Specialisms include digital humanities and print culture, masculinity and gender studies, children’s literature and humour, and neo-Victorianism.

 - A visiting speaker series featuring leading names and emerging researchers in Romantic and Victorian studies.

 - Collaborative opportunities with museums, galleries and cultural heritage partners across the North West and UK.

 - International conferences including hosting BARS/NASSR 2021: New Romanticisms, ‘Substance Use and Abuse in the Long Nineteenth Century’ and an annual ‘Romanticisms’ conference.

 - A diverse and innovative teaching portfolio in nineteenth-century subjects at undergraduate and postgraduate level.

 - Outstanding PhD supervision with the opportunity to apply for Edge Hill’s Graduate Teaching Assistantship package.

 Edge Hill marks Halloween by announcing plans to celebrate 125 years of Dracula

 Edge Hill University is celebrating Halloween by announcing their plans to celebrate the 125th anniversary of Dracula’s publication which will see students work with Bram Stoker’s descendant.